pelikhan/action-add-reaction/README.md

 # Add Eyes Reaction Action

-A GitHub Action that adds an eyes reaction (👀) to the current issue or pull request.
+A GitHub Action that adds an 👀 reaction to the current issue, pull request or comment.

 ## Usage